IntelligentConstructionLab/cold-formed-steel-tube/readme.md

 # Seismic performance of a novel non-diaphragm joint between concrete-filled cold-formed high-strength square steel tubular columns and composite beams

-This repository contains data used for paper "Seismic performance of a novel non-diaphragm joint between concrete-filled cold-formed high-strength square steel tubular columns and composite beams"
+This repository contains data used in the paper titled "Seismic performance of a novel non-diaphragm joint between concrete-filled cold-formed high-strength square steel tubular columns and composite beams"

 ## Authors